rohan843/dnncase/system-docs/fundamental-system-concepts/machine-learning.md

 ## A Definition

-Tom Mitchell in his book 'Machine Learning' defines it in this manner[^1]:
+Tom Mitchell in his book 'Machine Learning' defines it in this manner [1]:

-> A computer program is said to learn from `experience E` with respect to some class of `tasks T` and `performance measure P`, _if its performance at tasks in T, as measured by P, improves with experience E_.
+> A `computer program` is said to learn from `experience E` with respect to some class of `tasks T` and `performance measure P`, _if its performance at tasks in T, as measured by P, improves with experience E_.